Estimating distinguishability measures on quantum computers: Introduction

 In this paper, we provide several quantum algorithms for estimating these distinguishability measures.
 Some of the algorithms rely on interaction with a quantum prover, in which case they are not necessarily efficiently computable even on a quantum computer.
 In fact, the computational hardness results of \cite{W02,RW05,W09zkqa} lend credence to the belief that estimating these quantities reliably is not generally possible in polynomial time on a quantum computer.
 However, as we show in our paper, by replacing the quantum prover with a parameterized circuit (see \cite{CABBEFMMYCC20,bharti2021noisy}\ for reviews of variational algorithms), it is possible in some cases to estimate these quantities reliably.
 Identifying precise conditions under which a quantum computer can estimate these quantities efficiently is an interesting open question that we leave for future research.
-Already in \cite{WZCGFY21}, it was shown that estimating the fidelity of two quantum states is possible in quantum polynomial time when one of the states is low rank.
-See also \cite{CPCC19,CSZW20,TV21}\ for variational algorithms that estimate fidelity of states and \cite{CSZW20,LLSL21} for variational algorithms to estimate trace distance.
-It is open to determine conditions under which precise estimation is possible for channel and strategy distinguishability measures.
+Already in \cite{WZCGFY21}, it was shown that estimating the fidelity of two quantum states is possible in quantum polynomial time when one of the states is low rank, and the same is the case for estimating the trace distance under certain promises \cite{WGLZY22,WZ23}.
+See also \cite{CPCC19, CSZW20, TV21}\ for variational algorithms that estimate fidelity of states and \cite{CSZW20,LLSL21} for variational algorithms to estimate trace distance.
+It is open to determine precise conditions under which estimation is possible for channel and strategy distinguishability measures.

-One of the other results of our paper is that the problem of estimating the fidelity between a mixed state and a pure state is a BQP-complete promise problem (see \cite{W09,VW15}\ for reviews of quantum computational complexity theory).
-The aforementioned result follows by demonstrating that there is an efficient quantum algorithm for this task and by showing a reduction from an arbitrary BQP\ algorithm to one for this task.
-Thus, if we believe that there is a separation between the computational power of classical and quantum computers, then this fidelity estimation problem is one for which a quantum computer has an advantage.
-Several BQP-complete promise problems are known, including approximating the Jones polynomial \cite{AJL06}, estimating quadratically signed weight enumerators \cite{KL01}, estimating diagonal entries of powers of sparse matrices \cite{JW07}, a problem related to matrix inversion \cite{HHL09}, and deciding whether a pure bipartite state is entangled \cite{GHMW15}.
-See \cite{Zhang2012} for a 2012 review of BQP-complete promise problems.